pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 - Single Blind: Only the participants don't know which pill they are taking.
 - Double Blind: Even the researchers measuring the participants do not know which pills they have taken.
 (Double blind increases the accuracy of the experiment)

+Extraneous factors need to be controlled in order to get causal results.

 ## Random Assigment: